bion33/Kronos/README.txt

 Author: Krypton Nova (bion3@outlook.com)

 Feel free to send me a mail if you have suggestions or concerns regarding this script.
-My nation is inactive so DO NOT send it telegrams if you want me to read your message.

 ------------------------------------------------------------------------------------------------------
 DISCLAIMER